NielsMasdorp/Notes/README.md

 Notes
 ====

 This is an application I've created to learn the MEAN stack (AngularJS, NodeJS, Express and MongoDB).
+I've stopped working on this project but there are some issues left open.
+If you want to play around with it feel free and submit pull requests!

 License
 ====